boostorg/hof/doc/src/more_examples.md

 stackoverflow [here](http://stackoverflow.com/questions/30189926/metaprograming-failure-of-function-definition-defines-a-separate-function/30515874).

-The user would like to write `stringify` to call `to_string` where applicable and fallback on using `sstream` ot convert to a string.
-Most of the top answers usually involve some amount of metaprogramming using either `void_t` or `is_detected`.
+The user would like to write `stringify` to call `to_string` where applicable and fallback on using `sstream` to convert to a string.
+Most of the top answers usually involve some amount of metaprogramming using either `void_t` or `is_detected`(see [n4502](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4502.pdf)).
 However, with the Fit library it can simply be written like
 this:

     FIT_STATIC_LAMBDA_FUNCTION(stringify) = conditional(